by Tony Vidler

 The attention then focuses upon the cost of distribution to the exclusion of all other costs or financial wizardry in the annual accounts of the institutions….and financial advisers become scared of being seen as profitable in their own right.
 After all, we are almost solely to blame for rising insurance premiums (or whatever), aren’t we?

 It is also absolutely okay to be profitable enough that you can afford to spend the time doing some pro bono work each year to bring your expertise to those who could otherwise not afford any professional help.

 It is not okay to spend your time and firms resources trying to provide advice or move products because a regulator or institution would like us to – but would also like for us to do so at our cost rather than theirs.

-To be blunt, there are only so many people that any individual adviser can help.
-There are only so many hours of daylight and only so many years of life for most of us.
+But there are only so many hours of daylight and only so many years of life for most of us.
 There are limits to what we can do, or are willing to do.
 However for those who the advisers do take on as staff or suppliers, or those who become clients, there is an obligation to try and deliver the best value and as much certainty as possible.
 So before any adviser can focus upon doing greater good for the wider society they need a profitable business base to work from in order to meet their obligations to those who have already placed their trust in the adviser.

 In the last couple of years (in this country at least) more and more advisers are recognising that being profitable largely consists of figuring out which areas make money, and then just staying the hell away from those where there is no money to be made.
 The same goes for which segments of society we can help: stakeholder groups we must understand and accept that in the main financial advisers can only help some consumers.
 If we do that well and profitably THEN we have the wherewithall to deliver some pro-bono services and time to those who cannot afford high quality advice but who will benefit from it.